wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/optical_flow.md

 ## Expected output

-A CSV file with at least three columns: Well, Total Motility, and Worm Area.
-Variation in the number of worms per well can be corrected for by dividing the motility value by the area value.
+A CSV file with at least two columns: Well and Total Motility.
+Variation in the number of worms per well can be corrected for by dividing the motility value by the area value, which can be calculated with the Segementation pipeline.
 If using Metadata, there will be an additional column for each provided metadata CSV.